isb-cgc/readthedocs/docs/source/sections/data/TARGET_top.rst

 About the TARGET Data
 ---------------------

-The ISB-CGC currently hosts several of TARGET_ data sets in BigQuery_.
+The ISB-CGC currently hosts several TARGET data sets in BigQuery.
 TARGET controlled-access data is available to authorized users in Genomic Data Commons and open-access data includes RNA-seq and miRNA-seq expression levels, and is available in BigQuery, along with the open-access clinical and biospecimen information.

 BigQuery TARGET Data
 +++++++++++++++++++++++